jojobyte/dash-chronicles/plans/Vanilla Wallet/Objectives.md

 		-  convenient: access multiple accounts, categorize expenses, savings goals
 		-  smart: use crowdnode for interest-earning savings accounts
 		-  commercial: subscription payments, MEGA-like pre-payment links (key-in-hash, pubs-on-service)
+		-  secure: denominated cash-drawer payments to protect privacy
+		-  desktop: using Tauri or similar to provide OS integration for file storage, possibly send SMS or email via the OS default app
+	- Buzzwords
 		-  small: doesn't rely on local blockchain sync for account balances
 		-  fast: using our Dash Tools SDK with modern JS libraries that loads instantly
 		-  decentralized: the user can select insight and live wallet APIs that they trust
-		-  secure: denominated cash-drawer payments to protect privacy
+		-  modern: using secp256k1, DashPhrase, DashKeys, DashHD, DashTx, and DashSight
 		-  integrated: can work with other apps and services like DashDirect, without fingerprinting change
-		-  modern: using secp256k1, DashPhrase, DashKeys, DashHD, DashTx, and DashSight
-		-  desktop: using Tauri or similar to provide OS integration for file storage, possibly send SMS or email via the OS default app
 - Priorities:
 	- share with contacts
 	- cash drawer with denominated coins